 It may have taken half a century to gestate, but in 2019 Canada was finally delivered of its newest national park, the Thaidene Nëné National Park Reserve.
 In Łutsël K’é, a First Nation village of fewer than 400 people reachable only by boat, plane, or snowmobile, representatives from the Łutsël K’é Dene First Nation, the Deninu Kųę́ First Nation, Yellowknives Dene First Nation, Parks Canada, and the Northwest Territories government formally signed the park into existence.

 “Groundbreaking” doesn’t begin to cover it.
 “Revolutionary” gets closer.
-The establishment of Thaidene Nëné (“land of the ancestors” in the Dënesųłıné language) represents a new vision of conservation, one predicated on respect for ancestral territory and dedicated to preserving traditional ways of life in the interest of advancing reconciliation with Indigenous peoples, as well as helping to tackle climate change and biodiversity loss.
+The establishment of Thaidene Nëné (“land of the ancestors” in the Dënesųłıné language) represents a new vision of conservation, one predicated on respect for ancestral territory and dedicated to preserving traditional ways of life, advancing reconciliation with Indigenous peoples, as well as helping to tackle climate change and biodiversity loss.

 Sitting on the eastern arm of Great Slave Lake, the deepest lake in North America, the reserve – enclosed within the Thaidene Nëné Indigenous Protected Area – covers 3.5 million acres of nationally significant ecosystems, from boreal forest to freshwater.
 The landscape is home to healthy numbers of musk ox, moose, grizzly and black bear, wolverine, Arctic fox, marten, and two subspecies of caribou, and provides a breeding refuge for many migratory birds.